andyevers/trade-backtester/README.md

 ## TODO

--   timeline.reset(true) doesn't work properly

 ### Performance Improvements

--   Setting index by time in PriceHistoryRepository.addCandle and Timeline.setTime takes about 30ms each for 70,000 iterations.
-Find another way of doing this
 -   creating a candle copy in Timeline.candleGenerator takes about 10ms - 15ms for 70,000 iterations.
 This is only used to deal with current prices on alternate timeframes. find a faster way of doing this.